Run MCP servers

 toolhive: true

-toolhive-name: <server-name>
+toolhive-name: <SERVER_NAME>

 Customize server settings